How do you invest in yourself?

-There is no aspect of your life your physical health does not impact.
+There’s no aspect of your life that’s not impacted by your physical health.

 Improving your cooking skills will save you a lot of time and money over your life.
 As important, life is a lot better when you enjoy what you’re eating.

-This is what I enjoy.
-The idea is to find an exercise routine you enjoy.
+This is what I enjoy; the key is to find an exercise regimen that you enjoy.

 Resources I’ve found helpful include:

-Any activity you spend 1/3 of your life doing is important to do right.
+Any activity you spend one third of your life doing is important to do right.